SpencerPao/SpencerPao/README.md

 - 🔭 I’m currently working on meshing complex concepts with applications
 - 🌱 I’m currently learning bringing models to production
 - 👯 I’m looking to collaborate on teaching models how to beat games
+  - Also, I am willing to collaborate on any prototype ideas involving analytics + industry!
 - 🤔 I’m looking for help with pull requests on existing lines of work
 - 💬 Ask me about anything!!!
 - ⚡ Fun fact: I love breaking down complicated concepts to simple heuristics